damien-jomedia/Front_End_Best_Practice/README.md

 </ul>
 <p><a href="https://www.youtube.com/watch?v=BMUiFMZr7vk">Higher order functions tutorial</a></p>

-<p>Team should be following a styleguide, and the style guide should be respected.
+<p>Team should be following a style guide, and the style guide should be respected.
 Pull requests will be rejected if code doesn't conform to the style guide or meet code standards</p>

 <p>Team should be using a linter to ensure coding style conformity.</p>